 Phoneme Segmenting and Blending Activity Ideas

-- A simple activity is using playdough and picture cards.
-Place a picture card in front of your students and ask them what they see – it may be a bat.
-Ask them, how many sounds can you hear in bat?
+- Playdough Blending — Place a picture card in front of your students, and ask them what they see and ask how many sounds can you hear?
 Then have them create three playdough balls.
 For example, if the word is ‘bat,’ students should press each ball of dough individually as they segment the word /b/ /a/ /t/.
 Then have them roll those ‘squashed’ balls together to blend the phonemes together again.
 This is a great way to represent how segmented phonemes come together to form one word!

-- Turn it into an active game with some hula hoops and a strip of masking tape on the ground to create circles.
+- Jumping Sounds — Turn phoneme awareness development into an active game with masking tape that you can use on the ground to create circles.
 This activity is similar to the playdough game described above, but instead of using dough, you will have students jump to your tape circles to represent the different sound segments in a word.
 Then walk across the tape when they are blending the phonemes together.

 You may ask your students the following: